Hector d'Andigné de Grandfontaine

-Hector d'Andigné de Grandfontaine (bap 17 May 1627 – 6 July 1696) was a French naval officer who served as the governor of Acadia from 1670–1673.
+Hector d'Andigné de Grandfontaine (baptized 17 May 1627; died 6 July 1696) was a French naval officer who served as the governor of Acadia from 1670 to 1673.

 Grandfontaine was baptised in France and became a Knight of Malta.
 He was captain of a company in Quebec in 1665 and participated in a military campaign against the Mohawk people.
 He was appointed governor of Acadia in 1670 after the region was returned to French governance by the British.
 He tried to bolster French control of the region by resolving the concerns of the citizens of the colony and encouraging French loyalty.
 Upon his return to France he was appointed as a naval officer.
 He received the Order of Saint Louis and died on 6 July 1696.

 Early life and family

-Grandfontaine was baptised in Ruillé-Froid-Fonds.
+Grandfontaine was baptised in Ruillé-Froid-Fonds, Maine (province).
 His father was named Hector and his mother was named Anne.
 His grandfather, Gaston d’Andigné, received the Grandfontaine property and it was added to the family name.
 Hector was the youngest of four boys.

 Grandfontaine was a Knight of Malta.